Get started with Amazon Location Service trackers - Amazon Location Service

 The following example has the parameter KmsKeyEnableGeospatialQueries set to true.
 This allows you use the Bounding Polygon Queries feature, while encrypting your data using a customer AWS KMS managed key.

-For information on using the Bounding Polygon Queries feature, see
+For information on using the Bounding Polygon Queries feature, see List your device positions

 Note

-When you use the Bounding Polygon Queries feature a representation of your device positions is not be encrypted using the your AWS KMS managed key.
+When you use the Bounding Polygon Queries feature a representation of your device positions is not be encrypted using your AWS KMS managed key.
 However, the exact device position is still encrypted using your managed key.

 aws location \ create-tracker \ --tracker-name "ExampleTracker" \ --position-filtering "AccuracyBased" \ --event-bridge-enabled false \ --kms-key-enable-geospatial-queries true \ --kms-key-id "1234abcd-12ab-34cd-56ef-1234567890ab"